 Finnish place names

 The Finnish Urheimat was limited by the Klaz’ma, Oka, And Moskva Ribers.
 From here a chain of Finnish place names extends towards Finland.
-A partial list of prehistoric Finnish place names is given below:
+The most common toponym of Finnish origin is Kashino (15 cases).
+Its interpretation and distribution, as well as some other pre-historic Finnish Oeconyms, is given below:

-Kalistovo, a village in Moscow Region – Fin kallistua "to incline".
+Kalistovo, a village in Moscow Region – Fin kallista "dear, costly"; kallistaa "bend, slope".

 Kayvaksa, a village in Leningrad Region – Fin kaivo "well, spring", vaksi"a keeper, guard".